KaspervdHeijden/dotfiles/README.md

 ## Dotfiles

 This repository enables me to quickly setup a shell environment to my liking.
 It currently only supports Debian based distro's.

-### Prerequisites
-Dotfiles has the following dependencies:
+Dotfiles uses the following binaries:

 1. git
 2. tmux